 Difference between error and uncertainties

-The basic difference between errors and uncertainties is that error is the difference between calculated value and actual value, while uncertainty is usually described as an error in measurement.
+The basic difference between errors and uncertainties is that error is the difference between the calculated value and actual value, while uncertainty is usually described as an error in measurement.

 Types of errors in physics

-There are two major types of errors in measurement of physical quantities.
+There are two major types of errors in the measurement of physical quantities.

 - Random error

 - Systematic error

 Random error is said to take place when repeated measurements of the quantity, gives different values under the same conditions.

 Reasons of random errors: